uxthings/popicons/README.md

 ## Support

-If you have any problems, please create an [issue here](https://github.com/uxthings/popicons/issues/new).
+If you have any problems, [create an issue here](https://github.com/uxthings/popicons/issues/new).

-To request an, please follow [this link](https://popicons.lemonsqueezy.com/checkout/buy/422a00c5-611d-46fc-aa4c-8d6176347fd1).
+To request an icon, [follow this link](https://popicons.lemonsqueezy.com/checkout/buy/422a00c5-611d-46fc-aa4c-8d6176347fd1).

-To request a custom icon set, please follow [this link](https://cal.com/uxthings/popicons).
+To request a custom icon set, [follow this link](https://cal.com/uxthings/popicons).